 I certainly used to be one of them.
-I used to be famous for using travel as an excuse to eat and drink whatever I wanted, while exerting as little energy as possible.
-As glorious as this may sound, it inevitably lead to me spending my last day of vacation thinking “Ugh, the diet starts tomorrow.”
+I used to be famous for using travel as an excuse to eat and drink whatever I wanted while exerting as little energy as possible.
+As glorious as this may sound, it inevitably leads to me spending my last day of vacation thinking “Ugh, the diet starts tomorrow.”

 Not exactly how you want to feel when coming home from your travels.
 It didn’t take me long to realize I needed to adjust my travel style.

 Written By: Kate Zealand